PriNova/SAM-GPT/documentation/CODE_OF_CONDUCT.md

 2. **Use clear and descriptive variable and function names**: Choose variable and function names that clearly indicate their purpose and improve code readability.

-3. **Write docstrings**: Document your functions and classes using docstrings, following best practices like the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) or the [reStructuredText format](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).

-4. **Use appropriate data structures**: Choose the most appropriate data structures for your specific use case to optimize performance and readability.
+3. **Use appropriate data structures**: Choose the most appropriate data structures for your specific use case to optimize performance and readability.

-5. **Keep functions small and focused**: Functions should have a single responsibility and be limited in size to improve readability and maintainability.
+4. **Keep functions small and focused**: Functions should have a single responsibility and be limited in size to improve readability and maintainability.

-6. **Error handling**: Gracefully handle errors and exceptions, providing informative error messages where appropriate.
+5. **Error handling**: Gracefully handle errors and exceptions, providing informative error messages where appropriate.

 ## Testing and Documentation